 Increasingly, tuition continues to rise, saddling millions of students with large amounts of student loan debt.
 In fact, the average student is graduating with almost $30,000 in student loans.
 That’s slightly more than a Tesla Model 3 or even a wedding.
 Without students loans, many people would not even be able to attend college.

 For most anyone heading to college, student loans will become a fact of life.
 But where do student loans come from, how much can you borrow, and what is the true cost?
 In this article, you’ll learn all about how student loans work.

 The Ins and Outs of Student Loans

 Student loans are available for undergraduate and graduate students alike.
 They are based on need, of which income is only one component.
 Students loans are issued by the government (hence the term Direct Loan - directly from the government).
 Although, private student loans are also available.
 The amount issued to a student will depend on the student’s financial situation.
 The final decision is up to the school.

 Financial aid packages are the first step in receiving a student loan.
 The financial aid package is made up of gift aid (such as grants and scholarships), loans, and work-study programs.

 How to Apply for a Student Loan

 The FAFSA, or Free Application for Federal Student Aid, must be filled out each year to receive financial aid.
 FAFSA deadlines change each year.
-You can check their status here.
+You can check the deadlines here.
 Be sure your FAFSA is submitted on time.
 Otherwise, a late FAFSA will certainly complicate your financial situation and leave you scrambling to pay for school.

 To get an idea of how much financial aid you might be awarded, check the FAFSA4caster website.